 Karl Urban himself, who plays Billy Butcher (one of the protagonists), said to IANS:

 [The show] explores contemporary issues like Black Lives Matter and racism.
 It seems to me (that it is) a very timely reminder of the dangers of Right-wing ideology, especially now at a time where Right-wing ideology seems to be growing, and that’s got to be a major concern.

 The psychology of the characters is a fundamental element of the show.
 The Seven have their own personal backgrounds, and this explains the reasons for their behavior.
 The discomfort they experience doesn’t justify murder or rape but helps to make clear that a villain is not a villain just because.
 In particular, the story of The Homelander (Antony Starr) is told showing how his childhood led him to grow up with no empathy and with a deviant morality.

 The same thing goes for the members of the Boys as well, especially for Billy Butcher: he should be the leader of the good guys, but he nevertheless can’t help but spill blood and act selfishly.

 In the third season, the show analyzes this theme further – together with those already existing and deriving from previous seasons.
 If even the Boys seemed to have limits in their actions, now this is no longer valid.
 The end seems to justify the means, at the expense of morality.
 But how far can someone go before they become a “bad guy” themselves?

 The irony of success

 Of course, the success of The Boys didn’t go unnoticed.
-In the Marvel series The Falcon and the Winter Soldier, for example, the psychology of some of the characters (especially John Walker) and the presentation of a new international organization (The Global Repatriation Council) give a big wink to the series.
+In the Marvel show The Falcon and the Winter Soldier, for example, the psychology of some of the characters (especially John Walker) and the presentation of a new international organization (The Global Repatriation Council) give a big wink to the series.
 What can be noted with irony is that the world of Cinecomics (like Marvel) and the commercialization of personalities is one of the criticisms at the core of The Boys.